winitzki/scall/do-notation.md

 with-binding = "with" whsp1 nonreserved-label whsp ":" whsp1 expression whsp "in" whsp1 expression whsp
 ```

-The parsed sub-expressions are immediately desugared at the parsing stage into a nested application of `bind_function`.
+The parsed sub-expressions are desugared at the parsing stage into a nested application of `bind_function`.

 ## Desugaring the do-notation